-Other books by this author include Doctor's Orders
+Other books by this author which I have reviewed include Doctor's Orders

 Fourth in the Lights Out romantic suspense series (each of the four books has a different author) and revolves around a former teammate out for revenge in Boston.
 The couple focus in Meet Me at Midnight is on Gabrielle Solaro and Ty Jones.

 This is good.
 Yes, it’s a Harlequin romance, and Andersen does a good job with the suspense as Ty is forced on a treasure hunt by a former friend-turned-maddened sociopath determined on vengeance.
 The romance is sweet, if somewhat unbelievable as Ty and Gabby grope their way around the darkened streets of Boston.